sogua1980/cis342/README.md

 ---

 - a pointer is a variable that stores a reference to something.
-     - "something" is called pointee
+     - "something", called pointee, is usually another variable.
 - e.g.: a pointer variable named `x` referencing to a "pointee" variable of value `42`.

 ![pointer pointee](./images/PointerPointee.gif)